Last Updated on December 6, 2020 by ellduclos

-Pinning your own content would seem like an obvious Pinterest tip, right?
+Pinning your own content would seem like an obvious Pinterest tip right?
 In order to get blog traffic with Pinterest you need to pin your own content, DUH!
-However, I still see bloggers barely pinning their own content, wondering why they aren’t seeing results.
+However, I still see bloggers barely pinning their own content and then wondering why they aren’t seeing results.

 A while back Pinterest gurus would say you need to follow an 80/20 rule.
 This meant that you should pin 80% others content and 20% your own.
 This rule no longer applies.
 It’s actually limiting your potential to grow your blog traffic.